chaulapatrice/calendar-app/README.md

 django-admin startproject backend
 ```

-RUn the following commands to verify our django project has been created successfully
+Run the following commands to verify our django project has been created successfully

 ```
 cd backend